 As he'd predicted, Chad realized his dreams of appearing on the show and had a great run.
 If you are reading this - you probably have seen Survivor Vanuatu (season 9), and know that Chad was voted off 9th as the result of a tribal merge.
 Chad fell victim to a strong female alliance and became the 2nd member of the jury after 27 grueling days.

 After his Survivor experience, Chad took a leave of absence from teaching to pursue all sorts of opportunities that awaited him while he stayed at home with his two Children Trevor and Clara.
 The Challenged Athletes Foundation (CAF) sponsored Chad for triathlon, which he's been doing ever since - with an average of 2- 3 races per season.
 Chad has also worked with the Sarcoma Alliance, hosting races and getting the word out to help raise money for Sarcoma awareness.
 Wintertime means snow, and since the early 1990s this has meant one thing: snowboarding.
 Adaptive Action Sports (AAS) has been another great organization to be involved with and this group has helped Chad and other amputees compete in snowboarding at the USASA Nationals the past several years.
 In the 2007 season, AAS brought a group of advanced snowboarders (who happened to be amputees) to Windell's Snowboard camp at Mt.
 Hood.
 OR.
+Chad went on to compete at the USASA Nationals Snowboarding competition in Copper Mt., CO, where he won a bronze medal in Halfpipe, and a gold medal in Slopestyle.
 Chad completed the NYC Marathon in 2009, and in 2012 reached the summit of Mt.
 Kilimanjaro as part of the CAFrica expedition which raised over $140,000 for the Challenged Athletes Foundation.

-Crittenden has been cancer-free for over ten years now; he's been a stay at home dad, a motivational speaker, and most recently a consultant.
+Chad has been cancer-free for over ten years now; he's been a motivational speaker, a consultant, and in 2015 returned to his career as a teacher.
 He loves the adventure.